-Sophie Carles / Frederic Messenger / Jonathan Paquet
+Sophie Carles / Frédéric Messager / Jonathan Paquet

 Sophie CARLES Born in 1972.
 Lives and works in Orleans and Paris.

-Graduate of the Gobelins school in photography and the Master of Photography of Paris 8 University.
+Graduated from the Gobelins school in photographic shooting and from the Master of Photography from the University of Paris 8.

 Third Landscape, pigment prints on Canson Arches Museum paper, laminated and aluminum frame; old postcards 10 X 15 cm, vegetable foam.